CPERLTAR/Vence-API/README.md

 **C:\Users\andre**

-The important thing is to note *where* the file is on your computer.
+The important thing is to note *where* the .zip file is on your computer.

 Next, uncompress (unzip) the downloaded code by double-clicking on the .zip file and using the built-in Windows utility, or with a free utility like 7zip (https://www.7-zip.org/).